Dorothea Holt Redmond: Work with Walt Disney

 She was hired by what is now Walt Disney Imagineering in 1966.
 There she helped design portions of Disneyland and the Walt Disney World Resort, including a residence in New Orleans Square intended for Walt Disney himself.
 The area was used as a gallery after Disney's death in 1966, but the space above the Pirates of the Caribbean attraction was converted into an apartment called the Disneyland Dream Suite based on her original design that has been used by randomly selected guests at the resort since January 2008.
 She also designed many other aspects of the stores and eateries in New Orleans Square.

 She designed Fantasyland at Disney World in Florida, as well as portions of Main Street and mosaic murals in the archway of Cinderella Castle that were implemented there and in Tokyo Disneyland.

 In fall 2008 she was honored by the firm's Disney Legends program, honoring her achievements on behalf of The Walt Disney Company.
 Marty Sklar described how "Her watercolor sketches were extraordinary place-making".
 An exhibit of her work opened at the company's Information Research Center in Glendale, California.

-Personal
+Personal life

 Holt met her future husband, Harry Redmond, Jr., at Selznick International Pictures studio during the late 1930s.
 She was designing the pre-production interior sets for Gone With The Wind and Rebecca, while Redmond was working for David O. Selznick on the set of The Prisoner of Zenda at the time of their meeting.
 The couple married in 1940.
 Together, they designed and constructed a home in the Hollywood Hills based on a design that she completed with her husband after the original architect had died.

 Holt Redmond died at age 98 on February 27, 2009, due to congestive heart failure at her home in the Hollywood Hills.

-She was survived by her husband, a son and daughter, three granddaughters and three great-grandsons.
-Her husband, Harry Redmond, died on May 23, 2011, at the age of 101.
+Her husband Harry Redmond, died on May 23, 2011, at age 101.